Afghans back Chicago deal, warn West to keep promises

 "People feel that the future of this country is stable and everyone can hopefully invest."

-"If they don't fulfill their promises, and if they don't stop neighboring countries from interfering in Afghanistan and reach a peace with the Taliban, then this conference and any others will be useless," he said.
+"If they don't fulfil their promises, and if they don't stop neighbouring countries from interfering in Afghanistan and reach a peace with the Taliban, then this conference and any others will be useless," he said.

 (Additional reporting by Jack Kimball; Editing by Raju Gopalakrishnan)